Redallia/starflight_remake/docs/design/navigation_specification.md

 Flux points are fast-travel nodes connecting distant parts of the sector.
 Visually rendered as a small cluster of stars that shift between configurations, suggesting spatial instability.
 **Interaction**: Collision triggers the jump to the linked destination.
 Flux points are paired or networked; each point has a defined destination.
 Whether the destination is known before first use or must be discovered through exploration is TBD.

-## Local Space (Star Systems)
+## System Space (Star Systems)
-Local space also uses a tile-based coordinate system, but at a smaller scale than hyperspace.
+System space contexts also use tile-based coordinate systems, but at smaller scales than hyperspace.
 The exact grid size varies depending on what's being represented:

-**Outer System**: Contains gas giants, ice giants, and an enterable Inner System at the center.
+**Outer System**: Contains gas giants, ice giants, and an enterable Inner System zone at the center.
 Grid size TBD based on system scale.

-**Inner System**: Contains rocky planets (and potentially hot Jupiters) with the star at the center.
+**Inner System**: Contains rocky planets with the primary star at the center (non-interactive).
 Grid size TBD.

-**Planetary Systems**: Any planet with satellites becomes its own enterable local space, with the planet at the center and moons in orbit.
+**Gas Giant Sub-Systems**: Any gas giant becomes its own enterable local space, with the gas giant at the center and moons in orbit.
 Grid size scales based on the extent of the moon system.
-Limited to four moons maximum per planet.

 Ship position tracking works the same as hyperspace: unit-level for rendering, tile-level for interactions.

+**Note:** Celestial bodies are identified by orbital index (0-based, innermost to outermost), not names.

 ### Orbital Paths
 Planets and moons are positioned along visible orbital paths rendered as circles or ellipses around their parent body.
 For MVP, celestial bodies occupy fixed positions on these paths.
 Actual orbital movement is deferred to post-MVP development.

 The orbital path serves as visual context, communicating "this is where this planet travels" even without active motion.

-### Local Space Objects
+### System Space Objects
 #### Star (Central Body)
 The star sits at the center of the Inner System.
 It is non-interactive.
 Ships can fly through or over the star with no collision or penalty.
 The star is a visual centerpiece only.

 #### Planets
 Planets exist in both Outer and Inner Systems.
+Each planet is identified by its orbital index (0-based, innermost to outermost).
 Each planet has:

-- A position on its orbital path
+- A position on its orbital path (fixed for MVP)
 - A visual radius (how large it appears)
 - A collision radius (when approach is detected)

-**Interaction**: When the ship collides with a planet's boundary, a prompt appears in the Message Log: "Approaching [Planet Name].
+**Interaction**: When the ship collides with a planet's boundary, a prompt appears in the Message Log: "Approaching Planet [Index].
 Press Space to enter orbit."
 The player must confirm to transition to the ORBIT state.
 This allows ships to fly past planets without accidentally entering orbit.

 #### Inner System Entry Point
 The center of the Outer System contains an entry point to the Inner System.
 This functions like a star in hyperspace: collision triggers automatic transition inward.
+- `navigation_stack`: Push "inner_system" onto stack
-The ship appears at the edge of the Inner System map, with approach angle preserved.
+- Ship appears at the edge of the Inner System map, with approach angle preserved

-**Exiting the Inner System**: Flying to the outer edge of the Inner System grid pops the context and returns the ship to the Outer System.
+**Exiting the Inner System**: Flying to the outer edge of the Inner System grid pops "inner_system" off the stack and returns the ship to the Outer System.

-#### Planetary System Entry
+#### Gas Giant Sub-System Entry
-Any planet with moons can be entered as its own local space context.
-Collision with such a planet still prompts for orbit, but an additional option may be presented (TBD) or entering the planetary system may require entering orbit first and then selecting a "View Moons" option.

-**Alternative approach**: Planetary systems could be entered automatically on collision (like Inner System entry), with orbit being a separate action once inside.
-This needs design consideration.
+Gas giants (identified by orbital index) can be entered as their own navigation context.
+Collision with a gas giant:
+- Triggers automatic transition into the gas giant sub-system
+- `navigation_stack`: Push "planet_[index]_subsystem" onto stack
+- Ship appears at edge based on approach angle

+**Entering Orbit Around Gas Giant**: While inside the gas giant sub-system, colliding with the central gas giant prompts orbit entry (same as regular planets).

 #### Moons
-Moons orbit within planetary systems.
+Moons orbit within gas giant sub-systems.
+Identified by orbital index within that sub-system.
 Interaction works identically to planets: collision prompts orbit entry via Message Log.

 #### Starport/Space Station
-Starport and Space Stations within planetary systems.
+Starport and Space Stations exist as special orbital bodies.
 Interaction works identically to planets: collision prompts dock entry via Message Log.

 ## Transitions
 ### Transition Types